kentik/synth_tools/README.md

 ### Specifying attributes/fields to include in test or agent configuration listing

 The `--fields` (or `-f`) option allows specifying agent or test configuration attributes/fields to display in a listing.
 Fields are specified as a comma-separated list, with dot-syntax for nested attributes.
+If the only requested attribute is`id`, output contains only ids of matching agents with the `id:` prefix.

 Examples:
 ```